Gaming table in a country house. Would you hve dared to play Whist with strangers?

 Let’s imagine you are a dealer of tea in London during the 18th century.
 Over the past decades, tea, once the luxury product for the super-rich, has reached the middle and lower classes.
 It is highly popular.
 This means a large target group for your product, but also a higher demand that must be met in times of war, trade embargos and economic depression.
 Tea leaves are expensive and there are heavy duties on it payable to government.

 In short: Times are rough, life is hard – it thus seems rather pardonable to find ways to enrich yourself by certain methods one might call imitating tea (‘counterfeit’ is such a harsh word).
 Nobody will ever find out, and of course, you don’t mean to harm anyone.
 Plus, you are doing a favour to the lower classes that would not be able to enjoy a nice cup of tea at all if they had to pay the prices for genuine tea.
 Right?

 Now, let’s see how tea was be imitated in the 18th century …

 Brandy, tea, salt – these products are famed-famous as objects of smuggling in the 18th century.
 Did you know that Scottish whisky was an object of the illegal trade, especially between 1780 – 1823?
 Whisky was called ‘moonshine’ then, as it was illicitly produced at night in small cottages in the Highlands, and secretly transported by smugglers to harbours for further distribution.

 Today’s blog post is different: I am going to direct you to the intriguing website of Naomi Clifford, acclaimed author of the Regency-set non-fiction book “The Disappearance of Maria Glenn”.
 At her excellent blog you can find true-life glimpses of life, love and death in the Georgian Age.

-Naomi kindly agreed to publish my first ever guest post about 12 things to remember before starting a criminal career in the 18th century.
+Naomi kindly agreed to publish my guest post about 12 things to remember before starting a criminal career in the 18th century.

 Please click here to go to Naomi’s site and find out more.